 If you live in Atlanta, you are probably aware that car accidents are not rare in the city.
 Minor fender benders happen every now and then, but serious mishaps are also common and often lead to serious consequences.
 After getting Injured in a car accident, you may have many questions on your mind.
 Who is liable for my losses?
 Can I ask for compensation if the other driver was negligent?
 Can I file a lawsuit?
 There are several aspects to consider, and for your help, here is an overview of the laws in Georgia.

 Georgia is a fault state.
 This means that the driver who caused the accident because of their negligence is also liable for your losses.
 You have two ways to recover compensation – You could either file a claim with the at-fault party’s insurance company or file a lawsuit in the civil court.
 The first option is usually the norm.
 There is also a statute of limitations that you must adhere to for civil cases.
 For injury lawsuits and wrongful death cases, Georgia laws allow a deadline of two years.
 The clock starts from the date of the mishap (or the date of death).
-Note that the laws are for lawsuits only and not insurance claims.
+Note that the laws are for lawsuits only and not insurance claims net worth.

 Modified comparative negligence